sureshKrishna05/Web-App/README.md

-# Billing & Inventory Management App
+# Billing & Inventory Management Web App

-A **desktop billing and stock management system** built with **Electron + React + SQLite**, designed for small and medium businesses.
-The app provides easy billing, inventory tracking, GST-ready invoicing, and reporting, all in a lightweight cross-platform package.
+A **web-based billing and stock management system** built with **React + Express + SQLite**, designed for small and medium businesses running on a local network or single machine.
+The app provides easy billing, inventory tracking, GST-ready invoicing, reporting, and data backup/restore, accessible via a web browser.

 ---